daczarne/mosh_html_css/part_02/04_forms/README.md

 <input type="hidden" name="table-column-name" value="id" />
 ```

 Never store sensitive data in this inputs.
 Even though they are not rendered to the page, the user can still see them when using DevTools.
+We only use hidden fields to provide a server with the id of the content that is being edited.

 ## Data validation